neilk/lru-memoize/README.md

 Use this when:
 - You have a function you want to speed up
 - It is called repeatedly during its lifetime with the same parameters
+- The function is *pure*; that is, the results depend entirely on the arguments, and not information looked up elsewhere like a database, the current time, etc.
 - You can afford to burn more memory storing results
-- The function is *pure*; that is, the results depend entirely on the arguments, and not information looked up elsewhere like a database, the current time, etc.
+- You don't mind the cache lifetime being tied to node's lifetime

 ```javascript
 var memoize = require('lru-memoize');